 In earlier versions of ponysay only the output truncationed supported Universal Character Set, though handcoded UTF-8 character counting.
 Now ponysay lets Python decode the data, Python store all 31 bits of a character in as one character, not in UTF-16 as some other languages does, this means that the code is agnostic to the character encoding.
-However in Unicode 6.1 their are four ranges of combining characters, these do not take up any width in proper terminal, we their for have a class in the code named UCS that help us take them into consideration when determine the length of strings.
+However in Unicode 6.1 their are four ranges of combining characters, these do not take up any width in proper terminal, we therefore have a class in the code named UCS that help us take them into consideration when determine the length of a string.

-Some ponies have names contains non-ASCII characters, read about it in Chapter 4 [Environment variables], page 5.
-The UCS names are stored in the file 'share/ucsmap', in it lines that are not empty and does not start with a hash (#) are parse, and contains a UCS name and a ASCII:ised name.
-The UCS name comes first, followed by the ASCII:ised name that it should replace or link to.
+Some ponies have names that contain non-ASCII characters, read about it in Chapter 4 [Environment variables], page 5.
+The UCS names are stored in the file 'share/ucsmap', in it lines that are not empty and does not start with a hash (#) are parsed, and contains a UCS name and a ASCII:ised name.
+The UCS name comes first, followed by the ASCII:ised name that the UCS name should replace or link towards.
 The two names are separated by and simple left to right arrow character [U+2192], optionally with surrounding white space.